About this course

 I don’t have a ton of “outdoors” experience.
 Am I a good fit for Quest?

-No experience required!
+Yes!
 Quest is designed to challenge both the experienced and less experienced by meeting students where they are at.
 If you have a desire to be outside, to experience God’s creation in a new way, and are willing to try new things – Quest is a good fit.
 If you already have plenty of experience, you’ll build your skills even more with the help of our qualified instructors.

 Do I need to live in residence to be in Quest?